AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Provider Groups"></a>

 Returns the groups based on the identifiers.
-Only Advanced Integration Identity providers such as Azure Active Directory and AVEVA Connect support this method.
+Only Advanced Integration Identity providers such as Azure Active Directory and CONNECT support this method.

 <h3>Request</h3>